floss1138/dbDotCad/README.md

 7. Create a simple index page for the web service
 8. This installation of mongodb will not run at boot time unless startup.sh is executed, the script will suggest adding this to crontab as an @reboot line
 9. Write a javascript file to create and test the database ddc_create.js
+10. wget other scripts a needed from Github

 ### dbDotCad Part1

 write a ddc_upload.pl script to do the following:

 1. Read and verify parameters from a conf file.
-Include path to attribute file, growing file check delay, enforce title, document count limit, error/status log names, database name.
+1. Implement a -c switch to create a default conf (to be used by the builder script) Include path to attribute file, growing file check delay, enforce title, document count limit, error/status log names, database name.
 2. Scan watch folder (the SAMBA share) and check attribute file is present not growing.
 3. Process file creating unique id from handle and title.